Tummy Tuck (Abdominoplasty)

 Tummy tuck surgery is not for everyone, and patients should discuss their options with a board-certified plastic surgeon to determine whether this surgery is suitable for them.
 In general, candidates that suffer from certain illnesses or general health problems might not be suitable for an abdominoplasty.
-Patients should discuss their health history in full detail with their doctor during the initial consultation, and should complete all medical testing as per the doctor’s requests in order to determine whether the surgery is suitable for them.
+Patients should discuss their health history in full detail with their doctor during the initial consultation and should complete all medical testing as per the doctor’s requests to determine whether the surgery is suitable for them.

 Patients should not use abdominoplasty surgery as a means to lose weight.
 Instead, tummy tuck surgery should be chosen as a last resort to remove stubborn fat and excess skin that is resistant to normal diet and regular exercise.
-In addition, patients should have maintained a healthy, stable weight for at least a year before their surgery.
+Patients should have maintained a healthy, stable weight for at least a year before their surgery.
 Patients that are pregnant or are hoping to become pregnant in the future should not have an abdominoplasty until they have decided not to have more children.

 How Should I Prepare for Tummy Tuck Surgery?